The Importance of Your Spinal Column

 This occurs as a result of the narrowing of the cervical canal in the neck.
 This hinders the action of the muscles and organs responsible for chewing and swallowing.

 Lack of blood flow to the brain

+This is very similar to the phenomenon that causes cervical numbness.
 Muscle tension on the arteries limits the amount of blood that can reach the brain.
-Its effects range from mild to serious: from transitory dizziness to more serious conditions like stroke.
+Its effects range from mild to serious: from transitory dizziness to more serious conditions like strokes.